flutter/website/src/docs/cookbook/testing/unit/introduction.md

 ## 2. Create a test file

 In this example, create two files: `counter.dart` and `counter_test.dart`.

 The `counter.dart` file contains a class that you want to test and resides in the `lib` folder.
 The `counter_test.dart` file contains the tests themselves and lives inside the `test` folder.

 In general, test files should reside inside a `test` folder located at the root of your Flutter application or package.
+Test files should always end with `_test.dart`, this is the convention used by the test runner when searching for tests.

 When you're finished, the folder structure should look like this: